-Table 27: Town Centre Uses
+Table 27: Town Centre and District Centre Uses

 1. Housing 2.
 Health 3.
 Heritage 4.
 Crime 5.
 Social 6.
 Biodiversity and Green Infrastructure 7.
 Environment and Landscape 8.
 Natural Resources and Flooding 9.
 Waste 10.
 Energy and Climate Change 11.
 Transport 12.
 Employment 13.
 Innovation 14.
-Economic Structure Option A - include a policy ++ + + + + + Option B - no policy (No Part 2 local plan policy) - - - -
+Economic Structure Option A - include a policy ++ + + + + + Option B - no policy (No Part 2 local plan policy) - - - - - -

-- 9.16 The policy option has several minor positive effects with one less negative effect. - 9.17 Through the local plan process, it has been decided to include a policy on, in town centres, promoting shops and other main town centre uses, including in upper floors of buildings.
+- 9.16 The policy is considered likely to have minor positive effects on a number of objectives, including housing, health, energy and climate change, employment, social, and natural resources and flooding. - 9.17 Through the local plan process, it has been decided to include a policy on, in town centres, promoting shops and other main town centre uses, including in upper floors of buildings.